aidanstansfield/nginx-proxy/README.md

 Before submitting pull requests or issues, please check github to make sure an existing issue or pull request is not already open.

-#### Running Tests Locally

-To run tests, you need to prepare the docker image to test which must be tagged `jwilder/nginx-proxy:test`:

-    docker build -t jwilder/nginx-proxy:test .  # build the Debian variant image

-and call the [test/pytest.sh](test/pytest.sh) script.

-Then build the Alpine variant of the image:

-    docker build -f Dockerfile.alpine -t jwilder/nginx-proxy:test .  # build the Alpline variant image

-and call the [test/pytest.sh](test/pytest.sh) script again.

-If your system has the `make` command, you can automate those tasks by calling:

-    make test

-You can learn more about how the test suite works and how to write new tests in the [test/README.md](test/README.md) file.

 ### Need help?

 If you have questions on how to use the image, please ask them on the [Q&A Group](https://groups.google.com/forum/#!forum/nginx-proxy)